The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 (iv) any substance to the extent not intended for human consumption before an exemption takes effect with respect to the substance.

-(1) that the state board of pharmacy has found to be and by rule designates as being the principal compound commonly used, or produced primarily for use, in the manufacture of a controlled substance;
+(1) that the commission has found to be and by rule designates as being the principal compound commonly used, or produced primarily for use, in the manufacture of a controlled substance;

 (2) that is an immediate chemical intermediary used or likely to be used in the manufacture of a controlled substance; and